springfield-ham-radio/ham-radio-driver/README.md

 A TypeScript library providing a Domain Specific Language (DSL) for communicating with ham radio devices over serial connections.
 This library allows you to define radio protocols using a declarative configuration and execute them to read and write radio memory.

+This module may not be used by the renderer due to the dependency on the serial port.

 ## Features

 - **Declarative Protocol Definition**: Define radio communication protocols using JSON configuration